-Bavarian King Ludwig’s fantasy Neuschwanstein Castle, Schloss Linderhof, and Herrenchiemsee Palace are top sights to visit in Bavaria, Germany — all castles are popular day trips from Munich.
+Bavarian King Ludwig’s fantasy Neuschwanstein Castle, Schloss Linderhof, and Herrenchiemsee Palace are top sights to visit in Bavaria, Germany — these castles are popular day trips from Munich and easiest visit on tours but all three are also easily reached on public transportation.

 Visit King Ludwig’s Castles and Palaces Near Munich

 Schloss Neuschwanstein Castle, Linderhof Palace, and Schloss Herrenchiemsee are owned by the state of Bavaria.
-The interiors may only be seen on compulsory guided tours (available in English) – reservations are only possible (and highly advisable) for Schloss Neuschwanstein and Schloss Linderhof.
+The interiors of all three castles may only be seen on short compulsory guided tours (available in English).
+Reservations are possible for all three palaces and are almost essential at all times for Schloss Neuschwanstein.
+Tickets for Schloss Linderhof and Herrenchiemsee are usually available onsite but on busy days, reservations will guarantee admission.
 In contrast to many other top sights in Germany, all three castles are open on Mondays and only closed on around five public holidays per year.

 King Ludwig’s building activities led to his bankruptcy and contributed in part to his removal from power.
 In 1886, he was declared insane and died under mysterious and never completely explained circumstances a few days later.
 He is often referred to as Mad King Ludwig although in German his fantasy castles and romantic disposition made the term Fairy Tale King (Märchenkönig) more popular.